51Degrees/documentation/src/devicedetection/features/useragentclienthints.md

 We also support the one off case of [identifying Windows 11 using User Agent Client Hints](https://51degrees.com/blog/windows-11-detectable-with-uach) as there is [no other way to do so](https://docs.microsoft.com/en-us/microsoft-edge/web-platform/how-to-detect-win11).

-This limited support will be superseded by functionality in a future version (exact version number TBC), which will fully support the detection of devices, operating systems and browsers from UA-CH headers.
+This limited support will be superseded by functionality in version 4.4, which will fully support the detection of devices, operating systems and browsers from UA-CH headers.

-This will also require a new data file (date of availability TBC).
+Full UA-CH detection will also require a new data file (date of availability TBC).
 The format of the data file remains the same (what we refer to as Hash v4.1).
 But the contents will be updated to support detection from the full range of UA-CH values.

 Note that newer and older API versions and data files will be fully cross-compatible with each other.
-It's just that in order to perform detection using the full range of UA-CH values, you must be using BOTH the future version of the API and a newer data file.
+It's just that in order to perform detection using the full range of UA-CH values, you must be using BOTH version 4.4 of the API and a newer data file.

 # Examples